Skip to navigation Skip to content

 FTB children may elect a 1 January start date for their YA claim, if:

-• they have submitted a YA claim between October and December, and
+• they have submitted a YA claim between October - December, and

 • they have completed/are due to complete year 12 or attained an equivalent level of qualification (Certificate 3 or above)

 If they have elected a 1 January start date, consider them an FTB child until 31 December.
-Base the PIT for YA on the new Base Tax Year income that applies from 1 January.
+Use PIT details for the new base tax year income that applies from 1 January.

 Although the customer may elect to be payable from 1 January, qualification for YA occurs from: